21-22 College Catalog Table of Contents

 Course Offering Formats

-- ON - Online: Traditional, asynchronous online courses.
+- ON - Online: Traditional online course with no live class sessions.

 - ORT - Partial Scheduled Lecture: An online real time (ORT) class that has some regularly scheduled online meeting day(s) and time(s) along with unscheduled online instruction and activities.